sebastianknopf/OpenTicketV2/docs/SECURITY.md

 According to this, reading a legitimation message requires the corresponding public key to decrypt the legitimation messages again.

 This library provides a simple way to generate the required RSA key pair.
-You can do this by using the jar file as application or use the `de.openticket.security` package in your own application.
+You can do this by using the jar file as application or use the `org.openticket.security` package in your own application.
+It will create all key files in PEM format, so you may deal with this overhead, but there're no leaks for encoding errors.

 To create the keys with the jar file, type in your console:

 `java -jar openticket-2.0.0.jar keygen -private 00001_Private.pem -public 00001_Public.crt -s 1024`

+It is recommended that you use the *.pem file extension for your key files.
+If you create a self-signing certificate (default variant; always when using command line) over your public key, you should use the *.crt extension.

 In your application code, the following snippet will do this: